 “Look Dad it’s a giant hedgehog,” exclaims Lulu.
 In front of us is a 3 metre high round rock with grass growing on top.
 Within a 30 minute walk together we had discovered five magical creatures.
-Not bad for a stroll on a public beach!
+Not bad for a stroll on the beach!

 I’m sure you’ve played this game lots with your children and friends that usually starts with a familiar looking cloud and ends with seeing leaping unicorns.
 It’s a fun way for creative kids and adults to apply their imagination and just as importantly share the fun.